Denial Code CO 4

 For example:

-Now suppose the patient receives same treatment on both sides (left and right) on the same day with same provider, then the procedure code should be indicated with 50 modifiers (Bilateral).
+In cases where a patient receives the same treatment on both the left and right sides on the same day from the same provider, the procedure code should be appended with modifier 50 (Bilateral) to signify that the service was performed on both sides.

 Resolution for Denial Code CO 4: